miso-lims/miso-lims/docs/admin/baremetal-installation-guide.md

 ## Migrating the database

 Flyway is used to apply patches to your database to make it compatible with the new MISO version.
 The same path should be used for `MISO_FILES_DIR` as is set for `miso.fileStorageDirectory` in `miso.properties` (`/storage/miso/files/` by default). `SQLSTORE.JAR` should be the `sqlstore.jar` file you downloaded.

-The root user must be used.
+The MySQL root user, or another user with similar privileges, must be used to run Flyway and create and restore backups. `GRANT ALL PRIVILEGES ON *.* TO 'username'@'host';` will grant all the necessary privileges.
+Only a subset of these is required, but we have not investigated specifics.
+The user specified in `ROOT.xml`, which the web server will use to communicate with the database, should **NOT** be granted global (`*.*`) privileges, so this should be a different user.

     cd ${FLYWAY}
     rm -f jars/sqlstore-*.jar